Medina Mora, powerful Citigroup exec who battled scandals, dies at 69

-MEXICO CITY, Aug 7 (Reuters) - Manuel Medina Mora, one of the most influential Mexican bankers to work on Wall Street during a long career at Citigroup Inc, has died due to multiple sclerosis, the bank’s Mexican unit Citibanamex said on Wednesday.
+MEXICO CITY (Reuters) - Manuel Medina Mora, one of the most influential Mexican bankers to work on Wall Street during a long career at Citigroup Inc (C.N), has died, the bank’s Mexican unit Citibanamex said on Wednesday.
 He was 69.

+Citibanamex said Medina Mora died of amyotrophic lateral sclerosis, a form of motor neuron disease.
+Earlier, the bank had said multiple sclerosis was the cause of death.

 Medina Mora was a powerful executive at what became Citi’s most important foreign unit, credited with turning a laggard Mexican lender into a lifeboat for the large U.S. bank as it rebounded from the 2007-2009 financial crisis.